rickyHong/LlamaV-o1/README.md

 <div align=center>
 <img src="figures/dataset_overview.png" width="900px">
 </div>
-The figure presents our benchmark structure and the comparative performance of LMMs on ReasoningChain-Bench.
-The dataset spans diverse domains, including mathematical, logical, and scientific reasoning, visual perception, and specialized areas such as medical imaging, cultural understanding, and document OCR.
-It also includes tasks like chart and diagram comprehension to test real-world applications.
+The figure presents our benchmark structure and the comparative performance of LMMs on VRC-Bench.
+The dataset spans diverse domains, including mathematical & logical reasoning, scientific reasoning, visual perception, and specialized areas such as medical imaging, cultural understanding, and document OCR.
+It also includes tasks like chart & diagram comprehension to test real-world applications.
 The bar chart compares various state-of-the-art models, showcasing final answer accuracy and step-by-step reasoning performance.
 Our LlamaV-o1 model surpasses GPT-4o-mini, Gemini-1.5-Flash, and Llava-CoT in complex multimodal reasoning tasks, achieving superior accuracy and logical coherence.

 ## Dataset Examples
 <div align=center>